French Defence: General themes

-Black's position is passive because his light-square bishop is hemmed in by pawns on a6, b5, d5, e6 and f7.
-White will probably try to exchange Black's knight, which is the only one of his pieces that has any scope.
-Although it might be possible for Black to hold on for a draw, it is not easy and, barring any mistakes by White, Black will have few chances to create counterplay; this is why, for many years, the classical lines fell out of favour, and 3...Bb4 began to be seen more frequently after World War I, owing to the efforts of Nimzowitsch and Botvinnik.
+Black's position is passive because the light-square bishop is hemmed in by pawns on a6, b5, d5, e6, and f7.
+White will probably try to exchange Black's knight, which is the only one of Black's pieces that has any scope.
+Although it might be possible for Black to hold on for a draw, it is not easy and, barring any mistakes by White, Black will have few chances to create counterplay.

+Owing to this, for many years, the classical lines fell out of favour, and 3...Bb4 began to be seen more frequently after World War I, owing to the efforts of Aron Nimzowitsch and Mikhail Botvinnik.
 In Tarrasch–Teichmann, White won after 41 moves.
 In order to avoid this fate, Black usually makes it a priority early in the game to find a useful post for the bishop.
 Black can play ...Bd7–a4 to attack a pawn on c2, which occurs in many lines of the Winawer Variation.
 If Black's f-pawn has moved to f6, then Black may also consider bringing the bishop to g6 or h5 via d7 and e8.
 If White's light-square bishop is on the f1–a6 diagonal, Black can try to exchange it by playing ...b6 and ...Ba6, or ...Qb6 followed by ...Bd7–b5.

-Main line: 2.d4 d5

-3.Nc3
+Classical Variation: 3.Nc3 Nf6

-Played in over 40% of all games after 1.e4 e6 2.d4 d5, 3.Nc3 is the most commonly seen line against the French.
-Black has three main options, 3...Bb4 (the Winawer Variation), 3...Nf6 (the Classical Variation), and 3...dxe4 (the Rubinstein Variation).
-An eccentric idea is 3...Nc6 4.Nf3 Nf6 with the idea of 5.e5 Ne4; German IM Helmut Reefschlaeger has been fond of this move.